Building: What you need to know

 In Rust, you have the freedom to make your base just about any way you want.
 But there are a few things that all good bases have in common.

-While key locks are great for the beginning of the game, and for solo players since they no longer require a key for the player that placed the lock, they’re extremely annoying to deal with if you play with anyone else.
-You’ll want to upgrade to code locks as soon as possible.
-You enter the code once and you can automatically open the door whenever, just make sure to never give your base codes out to strangers!
+While key locks are great for the beginning of the game, you’ll want to upgrade to code locks as soon as possible.
+Key locks no longer require a key for the player that placed the lock (which is great for a solo player), however, they’re extremely annoying to deal with if you play with anyone else.
+A code lock allows you to enter the code once and you can automatically open the door whenever, just make sure to never give your base codes out to strangers!

 A code lock costs 100 metal fragments